 - Wayfair: (opens in new tab) Queen-size mattresses start at around $200, and all beds have a 100-night sleep trial

 - Walmart: (opens in new tab)Allswell got its start with Walmart before becoming its own entity, but Walmart also carries thousands of recognizable names at great prices.

 How to choose a cheap mattress and what to expect

 While a cheaper mattress is great for your budget, let's get realistic about the experience, from purchase to design.

 You may have noticed that this list is mostly comprised of all-foam designs and a select number of hybrids.
 These types of mattresses typically cost less to produce, especially when they have a smaller number of layers, or a smaller foam density, meaning less material is actually used.

 You can typically check your mattress' label to determine if any ratio of fiberglass is present.
 If your mattress does contain fiberglass, the simplest way to keep it contained is to never unzip the mattress cover.
 If you need to clean it, give it a spot clean, or add peace of mind with a mattress protector.
-Should the mattress be punctured or damaged, you'll want to look into replacing your mattress, entirely.
-If fiberglass is a concern for you, you'll likely want to upgrade to one of the best organic mattresses, that utilize natural fire retardants like wool or thistle.
+Should the mattress be punctured or damaged, you'll want to look into replacing your mattress entirely.
+If fiberglass is a concern for you, you'll likely want to upgrade to one of the best organic mattresses, which utilize natural fire retardants like wool or thistle.